npalomin/georeferencing-and-mapping-fame-data/README.md

 ---

-Go <- Back to the main screen (blue letter on the top left).
+Go <- Back to the main screen (blue letters on the top left).
 Click on your data layer to edit its **STYLE** (this will have the same name of your uploaded GeoJSON file) The panel on the left will change.
 Keep *1.
 Aggregation* as default.
 On *2.
 Style* change the **POINT SIZE** value to 10.
 Then, on **POINT COLOR** change from 'Solid' to 'By Value' and choose a column of categoric data (e.g.: primary_uk_sic_2007_code).
 Click on 'Quantiles' and select 'Category'.
 Select the color scheme of your preference (ideally one that contrasts with your base map).
 Select any color number and change the 'transparency' value from '1' to '0.5'.
 Click 'out' of the pop-up window.